treacher/payslip_generator/README.md

 this is to keep the first implementation simple.
 If I was to implement this I would inject an object which calculates a multiplier based on a date range.

+#### Payslip Writers

+At the moment the only implementation supported is writing to CSV but I've implemented it so that you could inject any writer in that responds to `<<` and `close`.
+This overiddes `<<` from the CSV library and converts the payslip to CSV format.

+#### Employee Readers
+At the moment the only implementation supported is writing to CSV but I've implemented it so that you could inject any reader in that responds to `each`.
+This overiddes `each` from the CSV library and converts the row into the generic payslip format.

 ## Assumptions made
 - Majority of tax calculations are performed using some form of bracket system.
   This assumption is based on information collected from the UK, Germany,